KhronosGroup/Vulkan-Profiles/scripts/README.md

 > Enabling `timelineSemaphore` using both `VkPhysicalDeviceTimelineSemaphoreFeaturesKHR` (from `VK_KHR_timeline_semaphore`) and `VkPhysicalDeviceVulkan12Features` (the Vulkan 1.2 core structure into which the feature was promoted) simultaneously in the `pNext` chain during `vkCreateDevice` is invalid.
 Vulkan drivers and Validation Layers will generate an error.
 >
 > **Resolution:**
 > To ensure the generated library creates valid `VkDevice` instances, input profile JSON files must not contain unexpanded or redundant feature structures across capability blocks.
-Developers can use the `--convert` option with `pull-aliases` and `strip-duplication` during library generation to automatically collapse aliased structures into their target core equivalents and deduplicate feature chains before C/C++ code generation.
+Developers can use the `--transform` option with `pull-aliases` and `strip-duplication` during library generation to automatically collapse aliased structures into their target core equivalents and deduplicate feature chains before C/C++ code generation.

 ```bash
 vkprofiles library --registry vk.xml --input path/to/profiles --output path/to/include [options]